 - Keep things calm

 The Mayo Clinic recommends that you try to establish a calm evening routine.
 Keep TV and other stimulation to a minimum.
 Play familiar, relaxing music or a recorded meditation.
 Keep the lights on, including a nightlight at bedtime, to reduce shadows and anxiety.
 Simplify the surroundings and try to minimize physical and auditory clutter.
-Don’t argue with the person when they are experiencing sundowning symptoms - try to stay calm and reassuring.
+Don’t argue with the person when they are experiencing sundowning symptoms—try to stay calm and be reassuring.